Greenfield, Hancock County, Indiana Criminal Defense Attorney Jeff Cardella, Serving Greenfield, Fortville & New Palestine, Indiana

 Call 317-695-7700 for a Free Consultation with a Criminal Defense Attorney about Your Case in Greenfield, Hancock County, Indiana

 Call 317-695-7700 for a free consultation with an Indiana defense attorney if you have questions about a criminal matter in Greenfield, Hancock County, Indiana.
 I have practiced criminal defense my entire career, have taught criminal law at the IU School of Law, and have personally handled thousands of cases.
-I provide reasonably priced criminal defense representation (compared to other top criminal attorneys in the State) and practice in the entire State of Indiana.
+I provide reasonably priced criminal defense representation and practice throughout Indiana.
 I look forward to hearing from you.

 Misdemeanor Criminal Defense Attorney for Greenfield, Hancock County, Indiana